marblejs/docs/overview/routing.md

 ## Body parameters

-Marble.js doesn't come with build-in mechanism for parsing _POST_, _PUT_ and _PATCH_ request bodies.
-In order to get parsed request body you can use dedicated _@marblejs/middleware-body_ package.
-A new `req.body` object containing the parsed data will populated on the request object after the middleware, or undefined if there was no body to parse, the `Content-Type` was not matched, or an error occurred.
+Marble.js doesn't come with a built-in mechanism for parsing _POST_, _PUT_ and _PATCH_ request bodies.
+In order to get the parsed request body you can use dedicated _@marblejs/middleware-body_ package.
+A new `req.body` object containing the parsed data will be populated on the request object after the middleware, or undefined if there was no body to parse, the `Content-Type` was not matched, or an error occurred.
 To learn more about body parsing middleware visit the [@marblejs/middleware-body](../api-reference/middleware-body.md) API specification.

 {% hint style="danger" %}
-All properties and values in `req.body`object are untrusted and should be validated before trusting.
+All properties and values in `req.body`object are untrusted and should be validated before usage.
 {% endhint %}

 {% hint style="danger" %}
-By design, the `req.body, req.params, req.query`are type of `unknown`.
-In order to work with decoded values you should validate them before \(eg. using dedicated validator middleware\) or explictly assert attributes to the given type.
+By design, the `req.body, req.params, req.query`are of type `unknown`.
+In order to work with decoded values you should validate them before \(e.g. using dedicated validator middleware\) or explictly assert attributes to the given type.
 We highly recommend to use the [@marblejs/middlware-io](../api-reference/middleware-io.md) package which allows you to properly infer the type of validated properties.
 {% endhint %}

 ## URL parameters